 welcome the opportunity to do so at your earliest convenience.
 Thank you for your consideration.

-after 2 business days, call the contact by phone.
+business days after your second email, call the contact by phone.
 Leave message if s/he does not answer.

-hours of leaving the phone message, contact Victoria Sandoval for
+· … within 24 hours of leaving the phone message,

-internships will require an in-person interview and it would be to your
+Some internships will require an in-person interview.
+It is to your advantage to complete the

-advantage to get that done ASAP even if it requires a special trip to Hartford
+interview - even even if it requires a special trip to Hartford during the

-better.
-In some cases, you may be able to do an interview via Skype.
+summer (for fall internships).
+In some cases, you may be able to do an

 Once you have secured your internship start to complete